Viirz/Java-College/README.md

 This is all my file during college

-Some variable written in Indonesia, sorry if you didn't understand -All file in master branch
+Some variable written in Indonesia, sorry if you didn't understand
+- Note : All file in master branch